American Express® Gold Card Benefits & Review for 2023

 Cardholders are eligible for up to $120 in Uber Cash per year.
 Like the dining credit, you get $10 per month as opposed to the $120 all at once.
 Additionally, the $10 credit must be used in the month received.
 To activate the credit, add your Amex Gold card as a payment method in your Uber account via the Uber app.
-If accepted, you will begin receiving $10 per month in Uber Cash which can be spent on Uber rides or Uber Eats.
+If accepted, you will begin receiving $10 per month in Uber Cash which can be spent on Uber rides in the U.S. or Uber Eats.

 I have found Uber Eats to be extremely overpriced compared to ordering direct from the restaurant.
 As such, I do not recommend using your monthly $10 in Uber Cash on Uber Eats orders unless you have a coupon.
 While Uber Eats orders do earn 4x points per dollar spent compared to 1x points per dollar spent for Uber rides, it does not make up for the markup in price.
 Instead, opt for Uber rides.